linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 ### What is GDELT?

 GDELT is a service that monitors print, broadcast, and web news media in over 100 languages from nearly all countries in the world.
 Enabled by this constant stream of news data, GDELT can monitor breaking news events anywhere on the planet.
-Equipped with parsed news data, it is possible to identify news providers who have a history of generating original content earliest for breaking issues in certain parts of the world.
+Data scientists and developers can use this data to identify news providers who have a history of generating original content earliest for breaking issues in certain parts of the world, showing you where to look for news when something is happening in your market.
 Conversely, analysis of GDELT data can show which news providers specialize in redisseminating another provider’s content.
 In this case, a provider would value pushing out more substantive news to wider audiences at the cost of speed.
 Finally, as we will demonstrate in this tutorial, GDELT can be used to build event timelines.<br><br>

 ### GDELT’s Coding System: CAMEO Codes

 The CAMEO code is the center of GDELT data analysis.
 CAMEO, which stands for <a href="https://en.wikipedia.org/wiki/Conflict_and_Mediation_Event_Observations" target="_blank">Conflict and Mediation Event Observations</a>, is a coding framework used to support the study of political and violent events.
 After passing through a series of extractors and machine learning algorithms, each news story is assigned a CAMEO code, geoinferenced location, and a series of other metadata tags for analysis.
-As its quite possible for a single news story to cover multiple topics (e.g. US President speech on multiple issues), it's possible for a single news story to have multiple CAMEO codes and GDELT entries.
+As it's quite possible for a single news story to cover multiple topics (e.g. US President speech on multiple issues), it's possible for a single news story to have multiple CAMEO codes and GDELT entries.
 CAMEO codes, along with other parsed values in the GDELT record, can be used to filter and categorize news content.
 We can subsequently use this filtering pipeline to automatically monitor news at the city, state, or country level on multiple topics across the globe.
 The coding system is pretty extensive with codes for diplomatic, military, societal, criminal, and economic events or actors.
 For example, to track all news on mass killings in Kigali, Rwanda, we only need to filter on CAMEO code ‘202’ and the geonames feature identifier (feature ID) for Kigali, ‘-2181358’ .<br><br>

 For all of GDELT’s strengths, it would be intellectually dishonest for me to ignore the reported weaknesses.
-To see what others have identified as strengths and weaknesses, see M.D.
-Ward et al’s Comparing GDELT and ICEWS Event Data.
+To see what others have identified as strengths and weaknesses, see <a href="https://www.researchgate.net/publication/303211430_Comparing_GDELT_and_ICEWS_event_data" target="_blank">M.D.
+Ward et al’s Comparing GDELT and ICEWS Event Data</a>.
 One oft cited weakness is duplicates; we’ll introduce a quick fix to reduce duplicates when analyzing a specific CAMEO event code.<br><br>

 Now that we understand GDELT, let's jump back into the story.